tmtxt/tmtxt.github.com/_posts/2018-02-26-basic-logging-monitoring-in-microservices-1.md

 - Follow one defined standard
 - Can associate related log entries into one entry and flush them all at once
 - Need to support different logging level and be configurable through environment variables
-- Be able to keep additional information for easier querying
+- Be able to keep additional information to query later
 - Support different logging methods depending on the environment (local development, staging, production,...)